jonathan-levy/Fil-de-fer/README.md

 # Fil-de-fer
 ### 3d rendering using wireframe

-FDF is an App that creates a graphic reprensentation a field by linking dots to one another with lines.
+FDF is an App that creates a graphic reprensentation of a field, by plotting dots then linking them to one another with lines.

-The coordonates are store in a file, pass as an parameter:
+The coordonates are store in a file and pass as a parameter:

 ![map](https://camo.githubusercontent.com/83bc066a2092d26e494d489ff0c7728e2126de95/687474703a2f2f692e696d6775722e636f6d2f775a516a4e53622e706e67)